FelipeKaian/reactivity/README.md

 ## ✅ Why use `reactivity`?

-- Simple, focused API
+- 🌟 Best-in-class support for Dart **Named Records**
-- No context passing, no scopes
+- 🧼 Simple, focused API
-- Works seamlessly with Flutter widgets
+- 🚫 No context, no classes, no scopes
-- Declarative and explicit
+- 🎯 Works with Flutter’s widget tree naturally
-- Ideal for UI-state binding and visual feedback
+- 💬 Declarative, explicit, beautiful

 ---